 And from what I could tell, Deirl Alvin Dale much preferred a good chuckle to anything more intense than making sure there was an early tee time booked.

 His passing on Sunday, Sept.
-22 came as a relief in many ways after suffering incrementally poorer health each of the past several years.
+22, 2019 came as a relief in many ways after suffering incrementally poorer health each of the previous several years.

 At 84 years old, he out-lived all the men in his immediate family and is only survived by his little sister Bev, who visited him regularly and celebrated his birthday last month with kisses and hugs.